 you should organise your records in such a way that you can publish certain information routinely.

 These obligations are separate from your duty to make information available in response to individual requests.

 You don’t have to publish all the environmental information you hold.
-The minimum you should routinely publish to comply with your obligations under the Regulations is listed in Article 7(2) of the European Directive 2003/4/EC.
+The minimum you should routinely publish to comply with your obligations under the Regulations is listed in Article 7(2) of the European Directive 2003/4/EC; the Directive which the Regulations were introduced to implement.
 It includes things like policies, plans and procedures relating to the environment, reports on the state of the environment, and environmental impact studies.
 It also includes data taken from monitoring activities and risk assessments that affect or are likely to affect the environment.

 The Regulations, unlike the Freedom of Information Act, do not require you to set up a specific process to comply with your obligation to publish environmental information.
 Under the Act, you have a duty to maintain a publication scheme, which must set out your commitment to make certain classes of information routinely available, such as policies and procedures, minutes of meetings, annual reports and financial information.
 The Regulations do not require you to maintain a publication scheme, but we recommend you do so to help you comply with the requirement to publish environmental information proactively.